Life Science Use Cases

 Segmentation & Classification of Cells in Biomarker Discovery Research

 State-of-the-Art cell imaging uses fluorescent tags to identify target biomolecules such as proteins or antibodies.
-These fluorescent tagged images have many channels label channels and are used in disease mechanism & drug discovery research.
+These fluorescent tagged images typically have many labelled channels and are used in disease mechanism investigation & drug discovery research.

 Often a high accuracy segmentation of cells in the images (typically a reference nuclear stain image) is used as the foundation of a biomarker discovery workflow - this segmentation can be performed with high accuracy at the pixel and cell object level by using recent advances in deep convolutional neural networks, such as U-NET and Mask R-CNN.

-After segmentation, machine learning clustering can be performed to classify biomarkers and correlate these to various experimental outcomes in disease mechanism discovery research.
+Before or after segmentation, machine learning clustering and many other techniques can be performed to classify biomarkers and correlate these to various experimental conditions and outcomes in disease mechanism discovery research.